 How to Do This in Dragonboat

 Such discussions go well beyond what the product team is contributing.
 The entire c-suite discusses results and initiatives contributing to the results, not going around the room with function-by-function updates.
-CPOs who bring this kind of data to executive meetings are living up to Shelley’s advice.
+Chief Product Officers who bring this kind of data to executive meetings are living up to Shelley’s advice.